jtiulentino/coach-me-be/README.md

 }
 ```

-POST `/twilioRoute/getScheduled/:id` returns an array of all scheduled messages written for a particular patientId:
+GET `/twilioRoute/getScheduled/:id` returns an array of all scheduled messages written for a particular patientId:
 <br>
 `/twilioRoute/getScheduled/:id`